Manly, New South Wales: History

 In March 1885, as the New South Wales Contingent was about to depart for the Sudan, a letter was addressed to Premier William Bede Dalley containing a cheque for £25 for the Patriotic Fund "with my best wishes from a little boy at Manly".
 It was Australia's first overseas military adventure, and the "Little Boy from Manly" became a symbol either of patriotism or, among opponents of the adventure, of mindless chauvinism. especially due to a cartoon by Livingston Hopkins of The Bulletin.

+In 1896, the first film ever made in Australia was Marius Sestier's Passengers Alighting from Ferry Brighton at Manly.
+The film, consisting of footage of the PS Brighton arriving at the wharf, premiered at the Salon Lumière on Pitt St (Australia's first cinema) on 27 October 1896.
+No copy is known to have survived.

-During the 19th and early 20th centuries Manly was one of Australia's most popular seaside holiday resorts.
+During the 19th and early 20th centuries, Manly was one of Australia's most popular seaside holiday resorts.
 Manly Beach is said to be the place where the restriction on daylight sea bathing was first challenged in Australia.
 In October 1902 William Gocher, clad in a neck to knee costume, swam at midday after announcing his intention to do so in the newspaper he had established (Manly and North Sydney News).
 After being ignored by authorities and being publicly critical of them, he swam again and was escorted from the water by the police, although no charges were laid.
 In November 1903, Manly Council resolved to allow all-day bathing provided a neck to knee swimming costume was worn.

 During the first official bathing season in 1903, 17 people drowned on Manly Beach.
 A year later a surf club was formed on the beach to safeguard the public.
 While there is debate about which club is the oldest, Manly Life Saving Club is one of the world's first surf life saving clubs.

 In 1934, George Robey, a resident and original Anzac founded the Air Mindedness Development League which was later renamed the "Australian Air League" at Manly.
 There has been a continuously running squadron in Manly since.
 In 1937 Manly Town Hall was opened.

+In 1973, residents in the Eastern Hill section of Manly requested that the NSW Builders Labourers Federation place a green ban on the construction of two large tower blocks by LJ Hooker.
+The BLF agreed to do so and asked them to draw up a community plan for the area's future.